 This keyword is used to define the number of different colors in the post-processor mode.
 The default is 21.
 The user might use this command to store his personal setting in the ".cgx" file in his home directory.
+See also "max".

-9.126 surf
+9.127 surf